cnrancher/hangar/docs/en_US/generate-list.md

 # By default this tool will generate a list of mirrors from the release branch
 ./image-tools generate-list -rancher="v2.7.0" -dev

-# Use the -kubeversion parameter to specify the minimum Kubernetes version (default v1.21.0)
-./image-tools generate-list -rancher="v2.7.0" -kubeversion="v1.21.0"

 # Use the -chart parameter to specify the path of the cloned chart repository
 ./image-tools generate-list -rancher="v2.7.0" -chart ./charts